open-edge-insights/eii-core/docker_setup/README.md

    5. [factory_usb.json](./config/algo_config/factory_usb.json) - value to be used if working with usb webcam.
    6. [factory_multi_cam.json](./config/algo_config/factory_multi_cam.json) - value to be used if working with multiple streams coming from the same or diff sources (rtsp,                                                                basler, usb)
    7. [factory_classification.json](./config/algo_config/factory_classification.json) - value to be used if working with the sample classification application

-4. `<Factory control App>`Follow [FactoryControlApp/README.md](../FactoryControlApp/README.md) for ingestion configuration
+4. `<Factory control App>`Follow [FactoryControlApp/README.md](../FactoryControlApp/README.md) for ingestion
-  over MQTT, alarm light and reset button
+   configuration over MQTT, alarm light and reset button
 5. Provide the right value for TPM_ENABLE in [.env](.env) file for using TPM feature.
 This configuration should be used when the IEI is expected to leverage TPM for storing vault specific secret credentials.
 If one sets it to false, certain credentials are stored in file system.
     1. `true` -  for enabling the tpm to store credentials
     2. `false` - for disabling the tpm

-    **NOTE**: Please use `TPM_ENABLE=true` only on systems where TPM hardware is present OR TPM is enabledusing PTT Firmware in the BIOS.
+    **NOTE**: Please use `TPM_ENABLE=true` only on systems where TPM hardware is present OR TPM is enabled using PTT Firmware in the BIOS.

 6. Algo configuration:
     * The trigger and classifier algorithm configuration is available in `factory_pcbdemo.json`, `factory_basler.json`, `factory_rtsp.json` or `factory_multi_cam.json` for the sample pcbdemo application and in `factory_classification.json` for the sample classification algorithm.
 The choice of the algorithm and the parameters accepted by it can be configured in these files.
     Refer [VideoIngestion/README](../VideoIngestion/README.md) for more details